Nā Maka O Ka ‘Āina: Joan Lander and Puhipau

 In Hawai‘i’s tightly-knit community of ‘ōiwi video storytellers and documentary-makers, Joan Lander and Puhipau (Abe Ahmad) are honored as revered kūpuna.
 The duo, whose video company Nā Maka o Ka ‘Āina was established in 1981, were among the first videographers to produce documentaries about the burgeoning aloha ‘āina and Hawaiian sovereignty movements.

-A familiar sight at protests or evictions, for 35 years they filmed the events occuring in the Native Hawaiian community.
+A familiar sight at protests or evictions, for 35 years they filmed the events occurring in the Native Hawaiian community.
 Their work includes a plethora of political videos on topics including Kaho‘olawe, sovereignty and Hawaiian language immersion.
 But their work was not limited to social justice and activism.
-They also produced a large body of work documening various aspects of Hawaiian culture, music and wahi pana, recording thousands of hours of interviews with kūpuna and cultural experts, many of whom have since passed on.
+They also produced a large body of work documenting various aspects of Hawaiian culture, music and wahi pana, recording thousands of hours of interviews with kūpuna and cultural experts, many of whom have since passed on.

 When Puhipau passed in 2016, Nā Maka o Ka ‘Āina had produced some 98 titles and had screened their documentaries at 82 Film Festivals across the globe in places like Germany, Fiji, Sweden, Brazil, Russia and Iran.
 Over the years their work garnered 13 International Film Festival Awards and another 11 Community Awards here in Hawai‘i.
 Their documentaries have been aired on major Hawai‘i broadcast stations and ‘ŌiwiTV, on various public access channels locally and on the continent, on the national and local PBS channels, and on international television in Aotearoa, Canada, Australia, Samoa and Denmark.